What is a CV Headline? Plus How to Write One

 CV headline examples

-Here are some examples of CV headlines that you can use for inspiration when drafting your own:
+Here are some headlines for CV examples that you can use for inspiration when drafting your own:

 • Driven logistics manager with 10 years’ experience and a track record of creating efficiencies in large-scale delivery operations